nianticlabs/wavelet-monodepth/README.md

   <img src="assets/relative_score_loss_kitti.png" alt="scores kitti" width="500" />
 </p>

-Our wavelet based methods allows us to greatly reduce the number of computation in the decoder at a minimal expense in performance.
-We can therefore trade-off performance for FLOPs reduction.
+Our wavelet based method allows us to greatly reduce the number of computation in the decoder at a minimal expense in performance.
+We can measure the performance-vs-efficiency trade-off by evaluating scores vs FLOPs.

 <p align="center">
   <img src="assets/score_vs_flops.png" alt="scores vs flops kitti" width="500" />